VermaAman-tech/Fin-Search_G4_Code/README.md

 ## Introduction

-This repository contains the solution for Roadmap2 by G4 FinSearch.
+This repository contains  G4 FinSearch.
 The team members and their respective roll numbers are listed below:

 - Aman Verma (Roll No. 22B3929)
 - Hardik Khariwal (Roll No. 22B3954)